beihunshenlu/leetcode/README.md

 I don't want to give unnecessary details cause it has a lot on the website.
 So I write these sentences to mark this first time.<br><br>
                                                                                                                     2017.6.3

 　　The second problem gives me a tip, if you can list the condition in a parallel way, you won't write them with a nesting way.
 I don't know what's wrong if I write the conditions with nesting, but only if I list them in one "if()", the program adopted.
-Why???
+Why???<br><br>
 　　2017.6.4